-The bill specifies that transportation by a security transport officer would be an arrest of an individual.
-A security transport officer would have the authority to maintain custody of an individual who was taken into protective custody by a peace officer under a court order; however, this authority would apply only if the individual were being transported to or from a hospital, a mental health screening unit, or other mental health treatment center under a court order.
+The bill specifies that transportation by a security transport officer is not an arrest of an individual.
+A security transport officer has the authority to maintain custody of an individual who is taken into protective custody by a peace officer under a court order; however, this authority applies only if the individual is being transported to or from a hospital, a mental health screening unit, or other mental health treatment center under a court order.

-A private security company that entered into a contract with a county board of commissioners would be an independent contractor of the county and the company, or a security transport officer, would not be an employee, officer, or agent of the county or county mental health transportation panel.
+A private security company that enters into a contract with a county board of commissioners is an independent contractor of the county and the company, or a security transport officer, and is not be an employee, officer, or agent of the county or county mental health transportation panel.

-MCL 330.1100d et al. Legislative Analyst: Stephen Jackson
+MCL 330.1100d et al.

+Legislative Analyst: Stephen P. Jackson